DevBubba/BatchShield/README.md

 ## <a id="features"></a> 🔰 〢 Features

-- `Auto Deletes Install Batch File (.bat) To Ensure That No Other Batch Files Are Reconized By BatchShield`🟢
+- `Auto Deletes Install Batch File (.bat) To Ensure That No Other Batch Files Are Recognized By BatchShield`🟢
 - `Allow Custom Path To Batch File (.bat)`🟢
 - `Auto Checks If All Required Modules Are Installed`🟢
 - `Auto Detect Batch File (.bat)`🟢